hirzi/Workshop/README.md

 	docker pull didillysquat/pcangsd

 ## Step 4\.
 Creating and mounting a volume
 We have now "pulled" the necessary programs into Docker.
 We now need the data.
 First we'll need to create a volume in Docker to store downloaded and generated data.
 Here, we will run an Ubuntu container with a named volume via the --mount argument (i.e. we will name this created volume "myvol" and define the associated container path as "/data".
 The -w allows the command to be executed inside the defined working directory.
-Before we download data, we will first need to install some other programs within the running container, namely git.
+Before we download data, we will first need to install some other programs within the running container, namely git and wget.

 	docker run --name base --mount source=myvol,target=/data -w /data -it --rm ubuntu apt update
 	apt install git
+	apt-get install wget

 While we are at it, let's install a text editor too (vim nano).